-Federal and state laws, regulations, and orders relevant to the analysis of environmental justice in this Draft EIR/EIS are presented in this section.
-The Authority would implement the high-speed rail (HSR) project, including the Project Section, in compliance with all federal and state regulations.
-The Socioeconomics and Communities section of Volume 2, Appendix 2-I provides regional and local plans and policies relevant to environmental justice considered in the preparation of this analysis.
+Federal and state laws, regulations, and orders relevant to the analysis of environmental justice in this Final EIR/EIS are presented in this section.
+The Authority would implement the statewide high-speed rail (HSR) system, including the Project Section, in compliance with all federal and state regulations.
+The Socioeconomics and Communities section of Volume 2, Appendix 2-I and Appendix 3.1-B provide regional and local plans and policies relevant to environmental justice considered in the preparation of this analysis.